Sample Answer

 Waiting times

-This waste results from the patients waiting for a long time to receive patient care.
+This waste results from the patients waiting long to receive patient care.
 In this situation, the patients must wait for the doctor.

 Flow Chart: Variant 4

 This last process shows the flow chart that should exist to deliver what the customers want.
-The patient makes an appointment, and when the patient arrives, they go to the reception and issue their details.
-The receptionist checks if their details are available in the system; if not, then they are registered in the healthcare system database.
+The patient makes an appointment, and when they arrive, they go to the reception and issue their details.
+The receptionist checks if their details are available in the system; if not, they are registered in the healthcare system database.
 After which, they are directed to an adjacent doctor’s office that is not busy.
 If one of the doctors is available, the patient can have an immediate session with the doctor.
 Otherwise, the patients wait in the waiting room for their turn in case all the doctors are busy.
 One of the doctors can then have a session with the patient if it is their turn; the doctor makes any diagnosis and gives the flu shot.
-In case the doctor needs to see the patient again, they make an appointment.
-Otherwise, the patient is sent to the pharmacy to get the necessary prescriptions.
+If the doctor needs to see the patient again, they make an appointment.
+Otherwise, the patient is sent to the pharmacy for the necessary prescriptions.
 The patients can then leave at their will.

 Variant 4